abbreviatedman/spellbound/data/quotes.md

 479
 00:25:56,704 --> 00:26:00,039
 Yeah.
-Well...
+Well…
 I sort of checked myself

 480
 00:26:00,141 --> 00:26:02,876
 in here to get away
-from magic, so...
+from magic, so…

 481
 00:26:02,977 --> 00:26:05,945